SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     The environment will create a major logfile (*main.txt*) incorporating all messages of the current log level and beyond and
     a log file that only contains warnings and errors *warnings_and_errors.txt*.

-    Moreover, if you use multiprocessing,
-    there will be a log file for every process named *proces_XXXX.txt* with *XXXX* the process id.
+    Moreover, if you use multiprocessing and a pool, there will be a log file for every process named *proces_XXXX.txt* with *XXXX* the process id containing all log messages produced by the corresponding process.
+Moreover, you will find a *process_XXXX_runs.txt* file where you can see which individual runs were actually carried out by the process.

+    In case you want multiprocessing without a pool of workers, there will be a logfile for each individual run called *run_XXXXXXXX.txt*.

     If you don't set a log level elsewhere before, the standard level will be *INFO* (if you have no clue what I am talking about, take a look at the logging_ module).

 * `use_hdf5`: